ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim can contain more than one DLOA.
 If multiple DLOAs are present, it MUST be cause the entity, device or submodule received all of the certifications.

-DLOAs are retrived from a registrar for either a platform or an application.
+DLOA XML documents are always fetched from a registrar that stores them.
+This claim contains several data items that are used to construct a URL for fetching the DLOA from the particular registrar.

-The registrar is a URI from which to retrieve a DLOA.
+The first data item is a URI for the registrar.
+The second data item is a platform label to indicate the particular platform that was certified.
+For platform certifications only these two are needed.

+A DLOA may also apply to an application.
-Platform DLOAs have a platform label and Application DLOAs have a platform and application label.
+In that case it has the URI for the registrar, a platform label and additionally an application label.

-To retreive a DLOA a URI is constructed from the registrar URI, platform label and possible an application label according to {{DLOA}}
+The method of combining of the registrar URI, platform label and possibly application label is specified in {{DLOA}}.

 ~~~~CDDL
 {::include cddl/dloas.cddl}